Maliha2030/Project1_The_A_Team_Uber/README.md

 *Delete rows with '0' values for longitude and longitude, passengers and fare amounts,
 *Creating new columns 'Month', 'Date', 'Day', 'Hour', 'Day of week'.
 *Calculating the distance between the pickup and drop co-ordinates using the Haversine formula for accuracy.
-*Delete coordinates as we've now got distance.
+*Delete coordinates as we've now got distance
+*Delete 2015 trips as the  year is incomplete and would not be fairly comparable to other years in the dataset.

 ***Analysis: